 IQ and EQ altogether make the best of a leader

-EQ, or Emotional Intelligent, has gone viral in the talent industry during the recent years.
+Emotional Intelligent has gone viral in the talent industry during recent years.
 EQ defines a person’s ability to identify and monitor emotions -- both of your own and others'.
 And it contributes notably to the leadership skills of an individual: interpersonal and leading teams.
-Others, such as business savvy and financial acumen, depends more on IQ.
+Others, such as business savvy and financial acumen, depend more on IQ.

 In short, it’s obvious that intelligent people become more successful later on than those who aren’t.
 The point stands at whether it does so at any level of intelligence.
 IQ alone, won’t guarantee your success.
 It takes more than that, to be able to influence, motivate, and inspire.
 That's where the importance of EQ stands.